AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Kibana/InstallKibanaSystemPlugin.md

 ## RequestBody

 You must also enter the name of the plug-in in the RequestBody field.
-The name is in the format of `["pluginname1","pluginname2",…, "plugin_namen"]`.
+The format is `["pluginname1","pluginname2",…, "plugin_namen"]`.
 Example: `["bsearch_label","bsearch_querybuilder"]`.

 ## Response parameters